Visualisation for Endurance Success: Before, During and After

 Late-stage fatigue and how you’ll respond

-Crossing the finish—calm, proud, grounded
+Crossing the finish, calm, proud and grounded

 During the Race: Stay Present with Short Visual Anchors